lssFC/pageObjectFactory/Readme.md

 --------------------------------

-Prerequisites
+Prerequisites:

-Machine: Windows 7, Vista or Windows 10
+Machine- Windows 7, Vista or Windows 10
-Browser: Firefox version 33 to 43
+Browser Firefox version 33 to 43
-Java JDK version: 1.8.0_161
+Java JDK version- 1.8.0_161
-java Editor: Eclipse
+java Editor- Eclipse
 Maven (if using eclipse, install Maven Integration for Eclipse) TestNG
 --------------------------------------------------
 Please configure machine environment with following steps:
-Prerequisite :

 1. JAVA Set up (java Editor: Eclipse)
 Before proceeding, Please make sure you have installed JAVA and set JAVA environmental variables in your machine.
 Please check how to install JAVA and set the environmental variables.